GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 ## Assignment Unit-1-2

-Now that some basics have been explained, it's time to practice on your own.
-The following tasks serve as an orientation framework within which you can practice in a targeted manner.
+Now that we've covered some basics, it's time to practice on your own.
+The following tasks serve as an orientation framework for practicing in a targeted manner.
 It requires you to solve some technical, content-related and conceptual problems.
 Let's go.

-At Robert Hijmans' `raster` [homepage](https://rspatial.org/raster/index.html#) you will find a lot of straightfoward exercises, including our basic examples from before.
+At Robert Hijmans' `raster` [homepage](https://rspatial.org/raster/index.html#) you will find a lot of straightforward exercises, including our basic examples from before.
 Robert also provides the necessary data.
 Another highly recommend place is [Geocomputation with R](https://geocompr.robinlovelace.net) by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
-It is the outstanding reference and a perfect starting point for everything related to spatio-temporal data analysis and processing with `R`.
+It is *the* outstanding reference and a perfect starting point for everything related to spatio-temporal data analysis and processing with `R`.

-A good approach to improve you skills is to dive in these kind of exercises and substitute the example data with your own data.
+A good approach to improving your skills is to dive into these kind of exercises and use your own data in place of the example data.
 This means:
 1. Do the exercises with the example data (technical base check)
 1. Do the exercises with your own data  (advanced technical base check)
 1. Understand the operation

 It is a good habit to document what you learn (the knowledge you gain) and any open questions you may have as well as problems that arise.
 Documenting your progress in an `Rmarkdown` document is particularly useful for this purpose.
-The package `blogdown` is, in fact, excellent for this.
+The `blogdown` package is, in fact, excellent for this.
 The key is practice: not just getting sample source code to run, but changing it and understanding what it does.
 {: .notice--info}

 Please do the following exercises using either the Marburg buildings or the Sentinel-2 dataset.